MarvelCollin/MisVord/App/VOICE_CALL_SYSTEM_FIXES.md

 8. **📜 Infinite Scrolling**: Handle unlimited participants with smooth scrolling
 9. **🎯 Auto-Scroll**: New participants automatically scroll into view
 10. **📱 Mobile Perfect**: Optimized scrolling experience on all devices
+11. **🖥️ Fullscreen Participant View**: Double-click any card for immersive fullscreen experience
+12. **🔄 Easy Exit**: Minimize button, ESC key, or click overlay to return to grid

 ## 🧪 **TESTING SCENARIOS**